 State and local taxes come from transaction taxes, such as sales tax; income taxes, the money withheld from your paycheck; and property taxes from homeowners.
 The type and amount of tax varies from state to state and between local communities.

 Visit your state's website to learn more about filing requirements, options, forms, and deadlines.
-Some states allow you to e-file both your federal and state taxes at once.
-Learn more about federal and state e-file options.
+Some states allow you to e-file both your federal and state taxes at once for free through the State Free File program.

 Back to Top